 Research and preparation

-Do some background reading on the course, academic school and University to show your interviewers that you are committed to living and studying here.
+Do some background reading on the course, academic school and University to show your interviewer that you are committed to living and studying here.

 Don't learn your answers by heart.
 However, preparing the main points will help you focus on what you want to get across.

-Read widely around your chosen subject area and keep up to date with the current developments and news by reading the national press and any subject-specific journals.
+Read widely around your chosen subject area and keep up to date with the current developments and news by reading or listening to media reports and reviewing any subject-specific journals.
 Some people find it useful to print relevant articles and take them to interview to refresh their memory.